 Maria Nelson has worked with the AOAC RI and AOAC INTERNATIONAL since 2003 as a technical consultant coordinating microbiology and chemistry method validation studies in the Performance Tested MethodsSM (PTM) and Official Methods of AnalysisSM (OMA) programs.
 Nelson also served as a technical advisor for AOAC contract-related activities and microbiology validation guidelines.
 She has worked in the biotechnology industry developing a variety of test methods using many techniques, with 6 years specifically in developing and validating microbiological test kits.
-Nelson earned a Bachelor’s degree in Bacteriology and a Master’s degree in Microbiology from the University of California, Davis.
+Nelson earned a bachelor’s degree in bacteriology and a master’s degree in microbiology from the University of California, Davis.
 Maria can be reached at [email protected].